Battle of Geronium: Skirmish

 Responding to the Roman move, the Carthaginians reduced the number of their foragers for a few days and kept the army in readiness within their camp situated near the Roman camp.
 Minucius sat tight in his camp, emulating Fabius.
 Hannibal sent out parties in increasing numbers for foraging.
-The Romans, seizing their chance, sent out light infantry and horsemen through the back gate of their camp to cut off and kill a large number of Carthaginian foragers, who were scattered all over the plain of Geronium?
-Minucius led the infantry in strength towar ds the temporary Carthaginian camp itself, where most of the Carthaginians had taken refuge after being worsted in the initial clash.
-Hannibal, with his foragers under attack and his camp in danger of being assaulted, led out a sortie against the attacking Roman infantry.
+The Romans, seizing their chance, sent out light infantry and horsemen through the back gate of their camp to cut off and kill a large number of Carthaginian foragers, who were scattered all over the plain of Geronium.
+Minucius led the infantry in strength towards the temporary Carthaginian camp itself, where most of the Carthaginians had taken refuge after being worsted in the initial clash.
+With his foragers under attack and his camp in danger of being assaulted, Hannibal led out a sortie against the attacking Roman infantry.

-With only a third of the army present and most of their cavalry absent, the outnumbered Carthaginians fought a small-scale battle, not of their choosing, and mostly got the worst of the engagement.
-The Romans, at first shaken by the initial Carthaginian onslaught, finally gained the upper hand when a fresh force numbering 8,000 foot and 500 horses Lucius Decimus the Samnite arrived in the rear of the Carthaginians, having been sent by Fabius to join the army at Geronium.
+With only a third of the army present and most of their cavalry absent, the outnumbered Carthaginians fought a small-scale battle, not of their choosing, and fared poorly during the engagement.
+The Romans, at first shaken by the initial Carthaginian onslaught, finally gained the upper hand when a fresh force numbering 8,000 foot and 500 horses led by Lucius Decimus the Samnite, arrived in the rear of the Carthaginians, having been sent by Fabius to join the army at Geronium.

-The Carthaginians withdrew, the Romans gave chase and at one point Minucius considered overrunning and dismantling the camp itself.
+The Carthaginians withdrew, the Romans gave chase and at one point, Minucius considered overrunning and dismantling the camp itself.
 The arrival of Hasdrubal (the Quartermaster General) with 4,000 foragers gave Hannibal the confidence to deploy his army for battle, and Minucius chose to withdraw to his camp.
-Exaggerated Roman accounts claimed 6,000 Carthaginians dead both in the engagement and throughout the countryside, with 5,000 Roman troops slain.
+Exaggerated Roman accounts claimed 6,000 Carthaginians died both in the engagement and throughout the countryside, with 5,000 Roman troops slain.
 The Romans had managed to catch the Carthaginians at a disadvantage and had inflicted a large number of casualties during this skirmish.
-This was the only time Hannibal had been drawn into large scale skirmishing and had surrendered the initiative to the enemy during the war.
+This was the only time Hannibal had been drawn into large-scale skirmishing and had surrendered the initiative to the enemy during the war.

 The Roman army outnumbered the Carthaginians, and the Carthaginian army was divided between two camps while the Romans were concentrated.
-From his position, Minucius could harass the CathaginianCarthaginiansing the detachment under Hannibal in check with part of his force.
+From his position, Minucius could harass the Carthaginian detachment under Hannibal with part of his force.
 There was the possibility of a Roman attack on Geronium itself following a night march, leading to the loss of all his provisions.
 Hannibal chose to reduce the risk to his army and fell back to the main camp at Geronium.
 Minucius immediately occupied the deserted Carthaginian camp.